Cooling Solutions for Autonomous Systems

 Our new OptoTEC™ MBX Series is designed for space-constrained applications

-Advancements in laser diode technology require higher heat pumping capacities to absorb heat from sensitive optoelectronics and dissipate out thru the package.
+Advancements in laser diode technology require higher heat pumping capacities to absorb heat from sensitive optoelectronics and dissipate out through the package.
 To pump the heat out, thinner profiles and more efficient ultra-small TECs are required to maintain precise wavelength control and temperature stabilization of the laser.

 OptoTEC™ MBX Series allows laser diode packages to be designed in smaller form factors without compromising thermal stability.
-They also respond more quickly to changes in temperature, which is important for applications that require rapid thermal control, such as in optical communication systems.
-Utilizing next-generation thermoelectric materials, advanced manufacturing processes and high-performance ceramic substrates, the MBX Series offers micro footprints as small as 1.6 x 1.6 mm with thicknesses down to 0.9 mm.
-The packing fraction for thermoelectric materials enables high heat pumping densities up to 27 W/cm2 at lower operating currents than traditional thermoelectric coolers.
+They also respond more quickly to changes in temperature, which is important for applications that require rapid thermal control, such as optical communication systems.
+Utilizing next-generation thermoelectric materials, advanced manufacturing processes and high-performance ceramic substrates, the MBX Series offers micro footprints as small as 1.6 x 1.6 mm with thicknesses down to 0.65 mm.
+The packing fraction for thermoelectric materials enables high heat pumping densities up to 43 W/cm2 at lower operating currents than traditional thermoelectric coolers.

 Superior heat pumping capacity in a smaller footprint for space-constrained optoelectronic applications